jzanetti/shiny_aws/doc/source/index.rst

 The main difference between BSIS and ASIS is that ASIS is able to scale out the number of instances when the shiny server becomes busy (e.g., suddenly there are more people hit the website), and scale in when the resources are not required.

 BSIS is usually used for development purpose (e.g., the scaling is not a big issue, and there are existing security groups, subnets etc. that can be shared by multiple developers).
-ASIS is recommended for production deployment while we want a relatively isolated and scalable working environment (e.g., ASIS creates and manages its own permissions).
+ASIS is recommended for production deployment where we want a relatively isolated and scalable working environment (e.g., ASIS creates and manages its own permissions).

-Besides the above noted services

 An `hello_world` example is used to demostrate the usage for this system.

 .. note::

-   Any issues/suggestions for this system please go to zhans@transport.govt.nz
+   Any issues/suggestions for this system please go to zsjzyhzp@gmail.com

 Contents